maplibre/maplibre-gl-inspect/README.md

 ![Maplibre GL Inspect Preview](https://cloud.githubusercontent.com/assets/1288339/21744637/11759412-d51a-11e6-9581-f26741fcd182.gif)

-## Usage
+## Quick Start

 **maplibre-gl-inspect** is a Maplibre GL JS plugin that you can easily add on top of your map.
-Check `index.html` for a complete example.

 Make sure to include the CSS and JS files.